MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ## Use Microsoft Teams mobile to annotate the Dynamics 365 Guides user's environment

 To add an annotation, select the **Ink button** (![Screenshot of the Ink button, as represented by a pencil.](media/calling-annotations-teams-ink-button.JPG)).
-The Dynamics 365 Guides user's video feed will freeze and you will see the **Mixed Reality toolbar**.
+The Dynamics 365 Guides user's video feed will freeze and you'll see the **Mixed Reality toolbar**.

 ![Screenshot of the mixed reality toolbar, with the Ink button selected.](media/calling-annotations-teams-mobile-mr-toolbar.JPG)